StableBet

 In our experiment ChatGPT runs on GPT-4.1 from OpenAI.
 Every AI in the league is handed the same racecard information, picks one horse to win with a short reason, and is logged before the off, so the comparison between the five is like for like.

-What is the difference between ChatGPT's blind and informed picks?
+What is the difference between ChatGPT's winner picks and value picks?

-The blind arm never sees the odds, so ChatGPT has to read the race itself from the runners, going, class and distance.
-The informed arm also sees the market price, though never the starting price it is settled at.
-Running both lets us watch whether seeing the price sharpens ChatGPT's judgement or simply tempts it to follow the favourite.
+In AI Picks the Winner, ChatGPT never sees the odds and has to read the race itself from the runners, going, class and distance.
+In AI Finds the Value Bets it also sees the market's implied chance for each runner, though never the Starting Price it is settled at.
+Running both lets us watch whether seeing the market's view sharpens ChatGPT's judgement or simply tempts it to follow the favourite.

 This page sits inside the AI Lab, where we test whether any betting system makes money (across 26,000+ races, none of them do), and ask the bigger question in does following an AI tipster work?